Campground Business Plan Template

 Finally, an executive summary should provide investors with a preview of what they may expect from the rest of your document.

 The company analysis follows the executive summary as the second section of a campground business plan.
-Your company overview will be short and clear, similar to the executive summary.
+Your company overview section in a business plan will be short and clear, similar to the executive summary.

 Even if they just have a few minutes, your reader has to understand what your company does and who your customers are.